xzmeng/gamehub/README.md

 Caution: In no circumstances should you push the .env file to a public environment !

-Make sure you the database "gamehub" exists, or execute the following command in mysql shell:
+Make sure the database "gamehub" exists, or execute the following command in mysql shell:

     mysql> create database gamehub;